prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 sdcv -l
 ```

-you can download dictionaries and install them under ~/.stardict/ directory
+You can download dictionaries and install them under ~/.stardict/ directory
 and add following exports in your bashrc or zshrc file.

 ```bash